 Blog (longer articles & posts)

 Whadda Day!
-Podcast (a daily podcast with a summary of what’s happening at camp)
+Podcast (our GAC podcast featuring interviews with staff/campers/parents and a weekly summary of what’s happening at camp)

 Emails & text messages – sent only to parents that the information relates to.
 For example, Session 1 weekly email news is only sent to our Session 1 parents.
 If you want to be sure to receive our emails, make sure that email@example.com is an approved sender in your email server.